dotnickcore/WorldHappinessReportDashboard/README.md

 ## Link (most preferred for accessing the website)
 https://worldhappinessreport.herokuapp.com/

 Note: The link may take up to 10 - 30 seconds to display the website due to the amount of content inside.
-Also, refresh once the website has loaded.
+Also, refresh once the website has loaded as a test to see if your able to access the website.

 ## Required Libraries
 astroid==2.4.2 <br>